Abraham Kurland: Biography

 Kurland was Jewish, and was born in Odense, Syddanmark, Denmark.

 He was affiliated with the Hakoah Jewish Sports Club, København/Bagsværd.

 In 1928, at 16 years of age, Kurland became Hakoah's first Copenhagen bantamweight champion.

 Kurland won 12 Denmark championships from 1932-49.

 He won a silver medal in lightweight Greco Roman wrestling at the 1932 Olympics in Los Angeles, at 20 years of age, after being narrowly defeated for the gold medal.

 At the 1932 Maccabiah Games in Mandatory Palestine, Kurland won a gold medal in the lightweight category.

 At the 1934 European Wrestling Championships Kurland won a gold medal in Greco-Roman, and a bronze medal in freestyle.
 At the 1935 European Wrestling Championships he won a silver medal in Greco-Roman.

 Kurland was the favorite to win a gold medal at the 1936 Olympics.
 However, he declined to participate because it was taking place in Nazi Germany.

-In 1943 during World War II, Kurland fled to Sweden on a fishing boat from Gilleleje to Hoganas with a group Danish-Jewish wrestlers, and they stayed with the families of Swedish wrestlers.
+In 1943 during World War II, Kurland fled to Sweden on a fishing boat from Gilleleje to Höganäs with a group Danish-Jewish wrestlers, and they stayed with the families of Swedish wrestlers.

-In 1945 he returned to Denmark.
+In 1945, he returned to Denmark.
 Kurland worked there as a coach from 1948-62.

 After the war, at the 1948 Olympics in London, Kurland competed in lightweight Greco Roman wrestling at 36 years of age, and came in ninth.